History of Pride in Orange County

 Our Recent History

 Formed after the passage of California’s Proposition 8, OCEC decided that our community needed to bring back the pride that this community had been missing for so long.
 In 2009, OC Pride returned with a picnic in the park; with an attendance of over 500, it unified the LGBT community and gave those who’d been hurt by Proposition 8 a sense of belonging.

 In 2010 and 2011, OC Pride was held at Hidden Valley in Irvine (by Verizon Amphitheater); with over 3,000 people, a main stage of amazing entertainers and speakers, a non-stop dance tent, a lively kids’ corner and over 80 booths and vendors, this was a pride festival to be proud of.

 In 2012, OC Pride took it to the streets in downtown Santa Ana for another wonderful day of celebration.
 This change was well received, with over 10,000 members of the LGBT community and supporters coming out to experience the new location while maintaining the qualities that make our event so unique.

-This year we’re excited to announce OC Pride 2018 to be held on Saturday, June 23, 2018 in Downtown Santa Ana!
-Our theme this year is “BE YOU” Pride is something we all can’t help but feel as a supporter of the vibrant LGBT community.
+This year we’re excited to announce OC Pride 2019 to be held on Saturday, June 22, 2019 in Downtown Santa Ana!
+Our theme this year is “Stand Up Stand Out” Pride is something we all can’t help but feel as a supporter of the vibrant LGBT community.
 Inspired by the exciting changes, milestones and accomplishments in the name of LGBT rights, we decided to transform those feelings of admiration, gratitude and happiness into something visual.
 Something creative.
 Something colorful.
 Something that vividly flaunts what it is we all feel inside!